 M. Maspero combats rightly the attempt to make “strong” the meaning of neter (masc.), or neterit (fem.), in these words:

-“In the expressions
+“In the expressions‘a town neterit,’

 ‘a piece of divine poetry,’